Coronavirus social care and safety

 Coronavirus - social care and safety

+A local authority can only make use of this relaxation of the rules if that LA is so short of staff or overwhelmed by demand that complying with all their usual duties under The Care Act is “no longer reasonably practicable” and “to continue to try to do so is likely to result in urgent or acute needs not being met, potentially risking life”.
+The duties that could then be relaxed mostly apply to adults and carers not to children.
 If adult social care activate this permission to relax some Care Act duties they will still have to make sure that the care people receive is enough to prevent a breach of their Human Rights.
 This does mean that existing care packages for over 18s could be changed or reduced, although the government guidance is clear that the person concerned (and carers) should be consulted as part of any decision to revise a care package.

 The government has made it clear that this is not intended to mean people who need care stop getting it.
 They expect all LAs to keep doing the right thing.
 But it does recognise the pressure that the coronavirus is putting on social care and allows for LAs to focus on the most urgent needs and most vulnerable people if things get really tough.

 Specialist Community Disability Service (SCDS) staff are working from home but trying to provide a normal service as far as possible.
-Read more about SEN interim arrangements in Brighton & Hove here
+Read more about SEN interim arrangements in Brighton & Hove here The left hand menu has a link about SCDS.

 If you have an allocated social worker they will contact you by phone to provide updates and to check in with how you and your family are doing.
 If you don’t have named worker the Intake duty system can offer support and advice.
 Phone: 01273 295 550 or email SCDS@brighton-hove.gov.uk

-Drove Road and Tudor House (BHCC residential respite centres) remain open for overnight respite, but they are affected by the need to keep children distanced and the availability of staff.
+Drove Road and Tudor House (BHCC children’s residential respite centres) remain open for overnight respite, but they are affected by the need to keep children distanced and the availability of staff.
 There may come a time when this provision has to cease due to staff shortages and families needing to self-isolate, but the team will keep these services open as far as possible.
 If the centres do close the local authority will try to offer other options for short breaks like additional direct payments or support from outreach and social work staff.

 ISEND Social Care teams are working from home but offering as close to a normal service as possible.
 Social workers in ISEND Social Care are continuing to respond to parents and assessing their needs on an individual basis.
 They are mostly doing this over the phone.
 All children’s social care services have been told to identify the children most at risk at this time and concentrate on them.
-Other more routine work may need to wait, but the ISEND social care team say they have mostly been able to find ways to respond to the particular challenges and queries from families of disabled children that are arising since the lockdown.
+Other more routine work may need to wait, but the ISEND social care team say they have mostly been able to find ways to respond to the particular challenges and queries from families of disabled children that are arising during the coronavirus pandemic.

 If you don’t have a named worker in the children’s disability service, there is central ESCC contact point for all queries relating to Children’s Services and provision in the current difficult situation.
 Email firstname.lastname@example.org or call 0345 60 80 192 (10am-3pm).